 Kyle & Carson

-From here on, whatever became dated was dropped and whatever was new came into the horizen was picked up and adopted.
-Literally everything in the way of keyword tools, hosting, domain registration, website builders, content builders, and more, Kyle and Carson, not only adopted their own, but made them better than any of the others.
+From here on, whatever became dated was dropped and whatever was new came into the horizon was picked up and adopted.
+Literally everything in the way of keyword tools, hosting, domain registration, website builders, content builders, and more, Kyle and Carson, not only adopted their own, but made them better than any others that can be found today.
 The Wealthy Affiliate Dashboard, to this day, is a masterpiece and a legacy of our time!

 The Basic Layout of the Dashboard

 For the most part, the left sidebar has always been the area where navigational links go.
 Most versions featured the accordion-type menu system though the later, and the latest works a little differently, with a popup containing sub-links to various areas within each group.
 Near future articles in this series will explore each of these groups in detail.

 The content area down to 2012, consisted of the most pertinent information, news, latest members, the top Clickbank opportunities, currentn WA Jobs, news about the Forum, basically the place to go for all of the latest happenings on Wealthy Affiliate.